Asymptotically Optimal Locally Private Heavy Hitters via Parameterized Sketches: Succinct Histogram

-} \end{thm} There are two sources of error.
+\end{thm} There are two sources of error.
 First, for each $\tau \in [L]$, the frequency distribution in $\U_\tau$ deviates from its expectation.
 We bound the~$\ell_2$ distance between the distribution in $\U_\tau$ and its expectation by martingale methods.
 The second kind of error inherits from \oracle.

-We are particularly interested in the estimation errors of the prefixes in a fixed set.
+{\bf Modified Search Strategy.} Only having access to estimates of the frequencies of the prefixes, we need to modify the criterion for adding elements to $\mcalP{}_\tau$.